davidcutting/string/notes.md

  - Timeline semaphore, used to limit frames in flight.

 The correct set of semaphores can be queried with member functions, as they are changed after every acquire call.

+I would like help creating a platform abstraction.
+Ask any questions you need.
+How should I do this?

 At the highest level, the application interacts with a Scene which is composed of primitives.
 The scene is used to compose a TaskGraph, which handles various resource dependencies between Tasks.
 Everything is a Task, even the swapchain presentation is a Task.
 The TaskGraph is compiled to command buffers using a CommandRecorder.